-Returning student's academic record - the federal government requires the Office of Financial Aid to track a student's academic progress from the first date of enrollment, whether or not financial aid was received.
+Returning Student's Academic Record.
+The federal government requires the Office of Financial Aid to track a student's academic progress from the first date of enrollment, whether or not financial aid was received.
 Students returning to the University after a break in enrollment should consult the Office of Financial Aid on how their university history will affect their eligibility for financial aid.
 A student that completely withdraws from school during a semester and receives W, WF, or WP grades in all courses, will generally return to school not meeting the SAP requirements.

 Maximum Time Frame.
 Financial aid recipients must complete their program of study without having attempted more than 150 percent of the credit hours required to complete their curriculum.
+This provides up to 189 attempted semester hours for student financial aid recipients to complete a 126 semester hour undergraduate program, 67 attempted semester hours for a 45 semester hour graduate program or 45 attempted semester hours for a 30 semester hour graduate program.